Propane Tanks Standards

 Basic Propane Tank Requirements

-There are many things that consumers should be made aware of when it comes to the safety of propane and propane tanks.
+There are many things that consumers should be made aware of when it comes to propane tanks and propane tank safety.
 Propane like many other gasses is subject to regulations that are strictly adhered to by professional propane distributors.

 - Tank Paint Color – It may sound a bit funny, but even down to the paint color of the actual tank is specific.
 Much like when you go to the gas station and fill up your red gas can for use in your lawn mower etc. For propane tanks they must be painted in a reflective color such as silver, white, tan or gray.